s14321k/Interview-Qusions-markdowns/Kuberneties.md

-# Container

-- Container is a small microVM which runs on top of Linux.
-It has all the dependencies of application code, client libraries.

 # [Kuberneties](https://youtu.be/Wf2eSG3owoA?si=5VqnQFD4Jqe9DZmK)
 - Pod - In a POD only one main application and multiple applications can run.
 Each pod gets its IP address.
 Each POD can communicate with each other using internal IP address
 - Node - If one node crashes the other node can take care of it due to the blue print. ie, copy of main app.